hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### Secondary button

-Use a `secondary` [Button](/components/button) in the Page Header when highlighting actions that are less important than the primary action, such editing the content on a page, managing access, etc.
+Use a `secondary` [Button](/components/button) in the Page Header when highlighting actions that are less important than the primary action, such as editing the content on a page, managing access, etc.

 ### Tertiary button